-Sidney Thomas Parker was born in 1889 in Culham, Oxon where his father Joseph was the Police Constable.
-By 1900 the family, Joseph, his wife Susan and their four children had moved to Tetsworth, Joseph was still at the Police Station there 10 years later.
+Sidney Thomas Parker was born in 1888 in Culham, Oxfordshire where his father Joseph was the Police Constable.
+By 1901 the family, Joseph, his wife Susan (nee Faulkner) and their four children had moved to Tetsworth.
+Joseph was still at the Police Station there 10 years later.

-On retiring from the Police it would seem that Joseph took on the Plough Inn in Priestend, Thame before finally settling in Long Crendon in 1917.
+On retiring from the Police it would seem that Joseph took on the Plough Inn in Priestend, Thame before finally settling in Long Crendon.

 The Thame Remembers Cross was delivered to Le Touret Memorial, Armentiers, Pas de Calais, France on 12th May 2015 by Brett Chowns